Stein's method of moment estimators for local dependency exponential random graph models: Stein's method of moments

-Taking inspiration from the approach in \cite{mukherjee2020degeneracy} we show the following result. \begin{Lemma} A LERGM with $d_1\in \{0,1\}, d_2\in \{0,1\}$, such that $d_1 + d_2 \ge 1,$ with statistics of the type \eqref{mukherform} for $o(i)$ a strictly decreasing function in $i$ satisfies (i)-(iii) in Assumption \ref{remark_estimators_uniqueness_existence}, and (iv)' of Assumption \ref{remark_estimators_uniqueness_existence_mod_ass}.
-Moreover, if the observed graph $\mathbf{X}$ is such that the within-block graphs are neither all full or empty, and such that the between-block graphs are also neither all full or empty, it also satisfies (vi)' in Assumption \ref{remark_estimators_uniqueness_existence_mod_ass}. \end{Lemma}
+Taking inspiration from the approach in \cite{mukherjee2020degeneracy} we show the following result. \begin{Lemma} A LERGM with $d_1= 1$ and $ d_2 = 1$ with statistics of the type \eqref{mukherform} for $o(i)$ a strictly decreasing function in $i$ satisfies Assumption \ref{assumption_model}(i)--(ii) and Assumption \ref{assumption_model_alt}(ii)'--(iii)'.
+Moreover, if the graph $\mathbbm{x} \in \mathbb{X}(\mathbb{A})$ is such that the within-block graphs are neither all full or empty, and such that the between-block graphs are also neither all full or empty, it also satisfies Assumption \ref{assumption_observation_alt}(iii)'--(iv)'. \end{Lemma}